What's Included?

 Camping

-You'll spend 5 nights camping during the trek, using good-quality twin-share expedition tents.
-Tents are provided and transported for you (outside your personal luggage allowance), although you will need to bring your own sleeping bag and sleeping mat.
+You'll spend five nights camping during the trek, sleeping in good-quality twin-share expedition tents.
+The tents are provided and transported for you (outside of your personal luggage allowance), although you will need to bring your own sleeping bag and sleeping mat.
 The support team will also carry an additional dining tent for common use.

 Cabins